-text/html) via Java or Web Server Agents – or manually, by using the
+text/html) using Java or Web Server Agents, or manually, by using the

 - Detection of page loads.

-- Detection of user actions: A user action can be a page load or an Ajax call that the user initiates by a mouse click, key press, etc. Cascading calls are correlated into one single user action, for example a page load that performs several Ajax calls during load.
+- Detection of user actions: A user action can be a page load or an Ajax call that the user initiates by a mouse click, key press, or other similar event.
+Cascading calls are correlated into one single user action, for example a page load that performs several Ajax calls during load.

 - Browser errors.